-Herein we will examine the Book of Proverbs pertaining to what Solomon instructed his son Rehoboam regarding righteousness in governmental leadership.
-Akin and in contrast is what he teaches him about sin; what follows is a topical study from the book of Proverbs on sin as well.
+Herein we will examine the book of Proverbs pertaining to what Solomon instructed his son Rehoboam regarding righteousness in governmental leadership.
+Akin and in contrast is what Solomon teaches about sin; what follows is a topical study from the book of Proverbs on sin as well.

-One answer is a police state.
-But no one wants to live in a police state (and it’s expensive too).
-Another answer is a strong Church, in which individuals are grown in personal righteousness within themselves — self-governed — through their personal relationship with Jesus Christ.
-In a composite, not sacerdotal, societal structure as in the genius of America, Church and state are separate institutions that respect each other’s respective God-ordained purposes.
+One answer is a police state, but no one wants to live in a police state (and it’s expensive too).
+Another answer is a strong church, in which individuals are grown in personal righteousness within themselves—self-governed—through their personal relationship with Jesus Christ.
+In a composite, not sacerdotal, societal structure as in the genius of America, church and state are separate institutions that respect each other’s God-ordained purposes.

 Option number two herein is the answer.
 All of America is critically dependent on scripturally-driven strong pulpits in strong churches in order to manufacture righteousness in a nation’s citizens.
 This is the only way to quell sin and preserve the heritage that is ours, lest sin disgrace us too.
-Personal righteous convictions in the hearts of individuals are borne by way of their knowledge of the Holy One: Realizing that the all-seeing omniscient God of the universe will someday personally judge my behavior is a motive to live in a way that is pleasing unto Him.
+Personal righteous convictions in our hearts are borne by way of our knowledge of the Holy One: Realizing that the all-seeing omniscient God of the universe will someday personally judge my behavior is a motive to live in a way that is pleasing unto Him.

 Fundamentally, every culture is no better than the sum total of its individuals.
 To use a parallel from my basketball days, I noticed early on that the coaches who spent time developing the individual skills of their players (versus a corporate coaching emphasis only) tended to field much stronger teams than the latter.
-That’s to say an emphasis on the growth of an individual’s character in society is more important than the laws of the country — as important as they are to the fabric of society.
+That’s to say an emphasis on the growth of an individual’s character in society is more important than laws—as important as they are to the fabric of society.
 What follows are four truths regarding sin and its affect, not only on the individuals of a nation, but even more importantly, and related to our focus in the capital, sin’s affect on governmental leaders and their affairs.

 Herein is the sum total of all pertaining to sin that Solomon, under the inspiration of the Holy Spirit, instructed his son Rehoboam, whom he was preparing to lead the nation.